google/play-work/externally-hosted-apks/README.md

-#Externally-Hosted APK Definition File Generator
+# Externally-Hosted APK Definition File Generator

-##Overview
+## Overview
-To publish a self-hosted private app, a customer must first build an externally-hosted APK definition file.
+To publish a self-hosted private app, a customer must first build an externally-hosted APK definition file (plain-text JSON file).
 This definition file replaces the APK within Google Play so the app may be hosted externally, containing only a minimal set of information rather than the entire APK itself.

 The JSON file format of this definition file looks like this: